 God cares for those who suffer, and calls on us to work with each other for the healing of the world.
 The United Church’s Song of Faith (2006) lifts up the church’s purpose, including “fierce love in the face of violence, [and] human dignity defended.”

-Violence against women is deeply rooted in our cultures, institutions, and religions.
-It affects ourselves, the women we love, and our communities, country, and world.
+Sex- and gender-based violence is deeply rooted in our cultures, institutions, and religions.
+It affects ourselves, those we love, and our communities, country, and world.
 In particular, we await with hope Canada’s National Inquiry into Missing and Murdered Indigenous Women and Girls, and pray that it will listen and respond to the concerns of the families, uncover the systemic causes of this violence and provide a path to eliminate it.